 - The microwave oven is defective and drawing an excessive amount of electricity.

 Determining the exact cause of the problem involves a few simple steps:

 Check to see if the microwave has its own dedicated circuit.

 A dedicated circuit is one which serves only one appliance, helping to protect your home and electronics.
-By having more than one major appliance on a circuit, you run the risk of overloading the circuit, and tripping the breaker.
-Repeatedly tripping the breaker can cause it to deteriorate, and if it should fail to trip, the overloaded circuit may cause wiring to overheat, placing your home at risk from an electrical fire.
+By having more than one major appliance on a circuit, you run the risk of overloading the circuit and tripping the breaker.
+Repeatedly tripping the breaker can cause it to deteriorate, and if it should fail to trip, the overloaded circuit may cause the wiring to overheat, placing your home at risk from an electrical fire.

 A microwave oven needs its own 20 amp circuit, in order to prevent an overload.
-If it has a dedicated circuit, the tripped breaker should be labelled with the word “microwave”—if not, it’s likely a shared circuit.
+If it has a dedicated circuit, the tripped breaker should be labeled with the word “microwave”—if not, it’s likely a shared circuit.
 Regardless of whether your microwave oven is on a dedicated circuit, it’s a good idea to move on to the next step, to ensure the appliance is operating correctly.

 Test the microwave to determine if it’s defective.

 Plug the unit into an alternate outlet, in an area of your home where the breaker has a higher amperage, such as in a garage or workshop, or into an outlet with a guaranteed dedicated circuit.
 If the appliance trips the breaker, the problem lies with the microwave, and you’ll need to either repair or replace it.